Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 ```

 <p>I added also validations in models.
-These may seem like a duplication, because form object already implements validations, but these are validations always applicable do these models, so it is a good idea to have them in models.</p>
+These may seem like a duplication because form object already implements validations, but these are validations always applicable do these models so it is a good idea to have them in models.</p>

 <p>Let's concentrate on <code>UsersController</code> and <code>create</code> action.
 I don't really like testing controllers, especially for CRUD-like stuff, user creation still feels like CRUD, but not that typical in Rails, especially when using dedicated form object.
 So let's test drive registration process: we are going to use <code>UserRegistrationForm</code> for data aggregation and validation, if the data is valid, the user will be created by <code>UserRegistration</code> service object with redirection to root path, otherwise it will render <code>new</code> template.</p>